Cadasta/cadasta-docs/en/04-records.md

 ![](/assets/add-resource-02.png)

-To add a resource while you're in the the library, click **Add** on the upper right.
+To add a resource while you're in the the library, click **Attach** on the upper right.

 From any of these starting points, you'll be led to a pop-up window.
 Here, you'll be asked to upload a file, and give it a name and description.